-- When I realize I've made a promise and not followed through (for whatever reason; it makes no difference), then I am to contact the promisee and say: "I promised you I would __________.
+- Ask for forgiveness if I've made a promise and not followed through (for whatever reason; it makes no difference).
+I am to contact the promisee and say, "I promised you I would __________.
 I did not.
 Would you please forgive me."
 I've found that most people will forgive, realizing that they are as imperfect as I am.
-BTW - the promisee that I failed may themselves be a big-time hypocrite.
-That fact means nothing in terms of what I am to do.

 - Examine myself as to why I cannot say "No" to certain things, and instead promise people something with my "Yes."
 When I do this it is about a weakness in me.

-- I'll then ask God to heal my inner woundedness that leads me to flatter and placate people with a false "Yes."
+- Ask God to heal my inner woundedness that leads me to flatter and placate people with a false "Yes."